craigm26/bike-bus/README.md

 ## Safety in Numbers
 ## What:
 BikeBus is a term to describe a group of cyclists that is usually guided by a leader.
 In the US, this has become a growing activity to help children get to school.
 This app will help BikeBus leaders create a route, invite new members and allow parents to monitor the BikeBus as it makes it way to school.

+No ads or selling of user data.
+Anonymous users and anonymized data wherever possible.

 ## Why:
 We think technology could help make this a smoother, more fun experience while promoting cycling and safer streets